Losing Uncle Teddy and Aunt Mary: A Reflection on Family, Love, and Healing Generational Trauma

 Aunt Mary’s Story: Rooted in Palestine, Raised on Love

-To honor Aunt Mary, I also want to share her voice in her own words.
-In the two podcast episodes below, she spoke about her childhood in Ramallah, Palestine—the food they grew, the way they were raised, and how love sustained their family through hardship.
+To honor Aunt Mary, I want to share her voice.
+In two podcast episodes, she spoke about her childhood in Ramallah, Palestine, the food the grew, how they were raised and how love sustained their family.

-My mother and all nine of her siblings were born and raised in Ramallah before migrating to the United States in the 1940s and 1950s, some as early as age 14.
-That journey, from village life to a new country, carried both opportunity, hardship, and unspoken loss, shaping the legacy we still feel today.
+My mother and her nine siblings were born and raised in Ramallah, Palestine, before migrating to the U.S. in the 1940s and 1950s.
+That journey, from village life to a new country, carried opportunity, hardship, pain, and unspoken loss, shaping the legacy we still feel today.

 🎧 Listen to her stories here:

-These rich conversations highlight how cultural identity, food, and storytelling are not just memories—they are pathways to healing, ancestral connection, and resilience.
+These conversations show how cultural identity, food, and storytelling are pathways to healing, ancestral connection, and resilience.

 How to Heal Generational Trauma as a Woman

-Healing is not just about the past—it’s about rewriting the future.
-For women, this often begins with:
+Healing is not just about understanding past—it’s about rewriting the future.

 • Healing the mother wound through self-discovery